filecoin-project/lotus/documentation/en/api-v0-methods.md

 ```

 ### StateGetAllocation
-StateGetAllocation returns the allocation ID for a given address and allocation ID.
+StateGetAllocation returns the allocation for a given address and allocation ID.

 Perms: read